Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### To use Azure Active Directory (Azure AD) credentials to sign in to a computer that runs Windows 10, the computer must be joined to Azure AD.
+### To use Microsoft Entra ID credentials to sign in to a computer that runs Windows 10, the computer must be joined to Microsoft Entra ID.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Users in Azure Active Directory (Azure AD) are organized by using resource groups.
+### Users in Microsoft Entra ID are organized by using resource groups.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) groups support dynamic membership rules.
+### Microsoft Entra ID groups support dynamic membership rules.

 - [x] Yes.
 - [ ] No.